-We've purposely left the Dos Caminos empire untouched up until this point.
+We’ve purposely left the Dos Caminos empire untouched up until this point.
 Calling them out for their overpriced and underwhelming food is almost too easy.
-It's not entirely their fault that Mexican food in this city generally sucks, however, they're certainly public enemy #1.
+It’s not entirely their fault that Mexican food in this city isn’t the best, however, they’re certainly public enemy #1.
 Plenty of people love Dos Caminos, and good for them.
-They're not the ones you should be taking restaurant advice from.
+They’re not the ones you should be taking restaurant advice from.

 Even though you may not choose to dine at Dos Caminos, Dos Caminos inevitably chooses you.
 Office happy hours you didn’t plan, random birthday parties you need to show face at, or perhaps an utter lack of options, as was the case for us before a Highline Ballroom show.
 Turns out, the Meatpacking edition is the biggest bust yet, making it impossible to ignore any longer.